Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Developers' Perspectives

 \subsubsection{\revision{Impact of CPU Thermal Throttling}}

 \revision{ As discussed in Section~\ref{subsec:dvfs}, only a few consecutive inference runs are sufficient to trigger CPU frequency reduction due to thermal throttling.
-To further examine the impact of heat accumulation over time, we extend the experiments on Xiaomi $14$ and analyze ($1$) temperature and performance variation during sustained Inference and ($2$) the impact of initial device temperature on performance.}
+To further examine the impact of heat accumulation over time, we extend the experiments on Xiaomi $14$ and analyze ($1$) temperature and performance variation during sustained inference and ($2$) the impact of initial device temperature on performance.}

 \revision{\textit{Impact of Heat Accumulation on Sustained Inference:}} \revision{ Figure~\ref{fig:temp} illustrates performance variations of different workloads over $20$ consecutive inference runs and the corresponding thermal buildup.
 Both curves exhibit an initial rapid temperature rise followed by stabilization.
 During the first $500$ seconds, the trends are nearly identical, starting from about $34^\circ\text{C}$ and climbing above $40^\circ\text{C}$.
-In the stable stage, the rate of temperature rise slows, whereas the long-prompt tests are still faster than the short-prompt tests, leading to a higher equilibrium near $42^\circ\text{C}$.
+In the stable stage, the rate of temperature rise slows, but the long-prompt tests still experience a faster rate of temperature rise compared to the short-prompt tests, leading to a higher equilibrium near $42^\circ\text{C}$.
 After about $1000$ seconds, the temperature of long-prompt tests fully stabilizes, with minor oscillations around equilibrium likely reflecting stricter thermal regulation. }

 \revision{ The performance variation closely follows the temperature trend.
 During the initial heating stage, throughput fluctuates noticeably.
 For long-prompt tests, since each inference run takes longer, performance becomes consistent after only $2$–$3$ runs.
 In contrast, short-prompt tests stabilize much later, requiring nearly $10$ runs.
 Across both prefill and decode stages, the performance gap between the two tests is initially narrow, then widens as the system heats up, and finally narrows again and stabilizes at a steady difference of about $1$ token/s. }